BlueBrain/TMD/README.md

 ## Citation

-When you use the ``TMD`` software or method for your research, we ask you to cite the following publication associated to this repository:
+If you use this software or method for your research, we kindly ask you to cite the following publication associated to this repository:

-### Main publication

 **A Topological Representation of Branching Neuronal Morphologies**